Access Token

 Execute the command above without the < > keys.

-You need to do this every time you want to automate a process in StackSpot.
+You need to authenticate each time you want to automate a process using StackSpot.